Tacos, burrito bowls, and kid-friendly Turkish dinners — planned automatically for your family every week.

 Turkish cuisine is vast, but often reduced to kebabs in the West.
 Introducing the rich variety of vegetable stews (zeytinyağlılar) and yogurt-based soups to kids can be a delightful challenge.

-FamilyPlate's AI creates a personalized Turkish-inspired meal plan for your family.
+FamilyPlate's AI creates a personalised Turkish-inspired meal plan for your family.
 We handle the recipes, the variety, and the grocery list.
 You just cook and enjoy.

 Turkish cuisine achieves a remarkable nutritional balance without any deliberate effort.
 Grilled meats and legumes provide lean protein, olive oil and yogurt deliver healthy fats, and bulgur wheat, rice, and bread supply complex carbohydrates.
 For growing children, this balance supports sustained energy throughout the school day, while parents benefit from meals that are filling without being heavy.